mmaciejc/CiscoLive24/README.md

 - Server 1 - running Apache2 on port 80
 - Server 2 - running Apache2 on port 80

+#### Optional:
+Here is the link to the initial repository from which CSF enviroment was provisioned `https://github.com/mmaciejc/CiscoLive24_AWS_infra`

 ## Goal of the Lab:
 To save time, the Firewalls are already deployed in the AWS cloud but have no configuration.